emailrhoads/tt-soccer/INSTRUCTIONS.md

 TODO:
   - Only allow certain fields to be edited on a Team via API
   - Only allow certain fields to be edited on Player via API
+  - Add API to see market list
   - Only allow owner to edit team
   - Only allow owner to edit players

   - Fix sessions/login
   - Remove API Keys
   - Add index to market_value on player
   - Add gitlab-ci.yml
+  - ? seeds user's team and player in transaction
   - ?
 Add bundle audit
   - ?
 Switch off SQL3
   - ?
 Bolster up enumerations into Objects?